-To provide independent living technology, the agency must meet the following standards:
+To provide remote supports, the agency must meet the following standards: 1.
+Enroll directly with ODP to render remote supports.

+2. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+(The physical location of a company that sells a good may be located anywhere in the United States or the American territories.)

+3. Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
+Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
+ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted.

+6. Comply with all federal, state and local regulations that apply to the operation of its business or trade, including but not limited to, the Electronic Communications Privacy Act of 1986 and section 2399.52 of the Revised Code.

+7. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+8. Have a participant support call center that is staffed 24 hours a day, 7 days a week, or an automated call center if identified in the assessment.

+9.When intensive remote supports will be provided above \$5,000 per year, the provider must:

+• Develop and implement a quality management plan in accordance with 55 Pa.
+Code Chapter 6100;

+• Provide orientation and annual training to staff on recognizing and reporting incidents in accordance with 55 Pa.
+Code Chapter 6100; and

+• Have a professional (direct, contracted, or in a consulting capacity) available who has either a current Assistive Technology Professional certificate from Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) or Enabling Technology Integration Specialist SHIFT certification.

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-(The physical location of a company that sells a good may be located anywhere in the United States or the American territories.) - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-Have Commercial General Liability Insurance. - 5.
-Comply with all federal, state and local regulations that apply to the operation of its business or trade, including but not limited to, the Electronic Communications Privacy Act of 1986 and section 2399.52 of the Revised Code. - 6.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 7.
-Have a participant support call center that is staffed 24 hours a day, 7 days a week, or an automated call center if identified in the assessment. - 8.
-Have a policy outlining the process for providing emergency replacement devices or parts within one business day if the devices installed at the participant's residence fail and cannot be repaired if identified in the assessment.
-If device failure occurs on a weekend or holiday, the replacement devices or parts may require one or two additional business days. - 9.
-Provide access to a secure and encrypted website that displays critical system information about each independent living technology device installed in a participant's residence. - 10.
-Have an effective system for notifying personnel such as police, fire, emergency medical services and psychiatric crisis response entities. - 11.
-Document that any technology system provider utilized to supply remote monitoring equipment meets the following criteria: - The technology system provider has been in this line of business a minimum of 3 years. - The technology system provider has 3 references related to the provider's business history and practices. - 12.
-Comply with Department standards related to provider qualifications.
+10. Have a policy outlining the process for providing emergency replacement devices or parts within one business day if the devices installed at the participant's residence fail and cannot be repaired if identified in the assessment.
+If device failure occurs on a weekend or holiday, the replacement devices or parts may require one or two additional business days.

-OHCDS, ODP or its Designee
+11. Provide access to a secure and encrypted website that displays critical system information about each remote supports device installed in a participant's residence.

+12. Have an effective system for notifying personnel such as police, fire, emergency medical services and psychiatric crisis response entities.

+13. Document that any technology system provider utilized to supply remote supports equipment meets the following criteria:

+• The technology system provider has been in this line of business a minimum of 3 years.

+• The technology system provider has 3 references related to the provider's business history and practices.

+14. Comply with Department standards related to provider qualifications.